wozprzemek/home-library/README.md

 # home-library
-A simple web application for managing a home library.
+A simple web application for managing a home book library.

 ## Technologies
 - frontend layer: React